hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

  - ui perspective. get workflow first
 -->

 The main activity in Karma is giving feedback about the test results to the users.
 The feedback mechanism is made live by employing multiple liveness patterns.
-By running the tests and thus updating the test results on every save, the user gets the impression that the tests are running all the time.
+By running the tests and thus updating the test results on every save, the user gets the impression that the tests are constantly running all the time.
 This enables seemingly live feedback.
 The streaming pattern is applied to shorten the emergence phase.
 This is done by displaying partial test results while the rest of the tests are still being executed.

 Moreover, color coding is used to make test failures more recognizable.
 When the tests are run successful the result is displayed in green, whereas failed tests and error messages are printed in red.
 Therefore, the user does not need to reed the actual output in order to know the overall result.

-- ToDo: Granularity: For example: Elm can only rerun the complete application

 ### Integration of live activities into overall system
 Which activities in the system are not interactive anymore?
 Which elements can be manipulated in a live fashion and which can not?